Topological Signal Processing over Generalized Cell Complexes: Filtering over cell complexes

-with $\beta_s=0.8$, $\alpha_s=b_s=3$.
-We assume the length of the FIR filters equal to $11$.
+with $\beta_s=0.8$, $\alpha_s=b_s=3$, and the length of the FIR filters is $L=11$.
 In Fig. \ref{fig:conf_isufi} we plot the average ratio $\frac{\parallel \hat{\mH}_u \bs^1-\mH_u \bs^{1}_{sol} \parallel}{\parallel \mH_u \bs^{1}_{sol} \parallel}$, i.e. the normalized mean squared error between the signal at the output of the solenoidal FIR filter taking as input $\bs^1$ and the output of the ideal filter $\mH_{u}$, built as in \eqref{eq:filter_sol_irr} using the spectral mask in \eqref{h^s}, with input signal $\bs^1_{sol}$, versus the ratio $\sigma_H^2/\sigma_{sol}^2$.
 The numerical results are averaged over $50$ random signal realizations.
 We can notice from Fig. \ref{fig:conf_isufi} that, while our filter is insensitive to the harmonic component, the filtering strategy proposed in \cite{Yang2021} is affected by the harmonic component.

-Let us now investigate the advantage achievable by designing the FIR filters for the solenoidal and irrotational components independently rather than using a common set of weights.
-We enforce different spectral masks operating on the solenoidal and irrotational eigenvalues by assuming a spectral mask $h(\boldsymbol{\blambda}; \alpha, b)$ having the same expression as in \eqref{h^s}, but containing the whole eigenvalue vector $\blambda$ and different parameters $\alpha$ and $b$.